w3f/polkadot-wiki/docs/learn/learn-jam-faq.md

 ## How would the Relay Chain change with JAM?

 JAM would be a successor to the Relay Chain, with a more straightforward and flexible architecture.
-Only the consensus would be kept, while the rest, such as security, governance, etc., would run on system-level services.
+Only the consensus functionality would be kept, while the rest, such as security, governance, etc., would run on system-level services.
 The current Relay Chain will run on multiple cores in the new JAM architecture, guaranteeing full compatibility.